-TITLE OF EACH CLASS OF SECURITIES TO BE AMOUNT TO BE PROPOSED MAXIMUM OFFERING PRICE PER PROPOSED MAXIMUM AGGREGATE OFFERING AMOUNT OF REGIS- REGISTERED REGISTERED(1) SHARE (2) PRICE (2) TRATION FEE(3) Common Stock, \$.001 par value (4) 2,641,509 \$ 1.00 \$2,641,509 \$780 Shares of Common Stock, \$.001 par value, Issuable Upon Exercise of Warrants to Purchase Common Stock (5) 254, 545 \$ 1.375 \$ 350,000 \$104 Common Stock, \$.001 par value (6) 203,636 \$ 1.00 \$ 203,636 \$ 61 Shares of Common Stock, \$.001 par value, Issuable Upon Exercise of Warrants to Purchase Common Stock (7) 20,363 \$ 1.375 \$ 28,000 \$ 9
+TITLE OF EACH CLASS OF SECURITIES TO BE REGISTERED AMOUNT TO BE REGISTERED(1) PROPOSED MAXIMUM OFFERING PRICE PER SHARE(2) PROPOSED MAXIMUM AGGREGATE OFFERING PRICE(2) AMOUNT OF REGIS- TRATION FEE(3) Common Stock, \$.001 par value (4) 2,641,509 \$ 1.28 \$3,381,132 \$998 Shares of Common Stock, S.001 par value, Issuable Upon Exercise of Warrants to Purchase Common Stock (5) 254, 545 \$ 1.375 \$ 350,000 \$104 common Stock, \$.001 par ralue (6) 264, 151 \$ 1.28 \$ 338,114 \$100 Shares of Common Stock, S.001 par value, Issuable Upon Exercise of Warrants to Purchase Common Stock (7) 25, 454 \$ 1.375 \$ 35,000 \$ 11

-- (1) In the event of a stock split, stock dividend or similar transaction involving the Company's Common Stock, in order to prevent dilution, the number of shares registered shall automatically be increased to cover the additional shares in accordance with Rule 416(a) under the Securities Act of 1933, as amended (the "Securities Act"). - (2) In accordance with Rule 457(c), the aggregate offering price of shares of Common Stock of the Registrant (sometimes referred to herein as the "Company") is estimated solely for purposes of calculating the registration fees payable pursuant hereto, as determined in accordance with Rule 457(c), using the average of the high and low sales price reported by the Nasdaq SmallCap Market for the Common Stock on November 30 , 1998, which was \$1.00 per share.
-In accordance with Rule 457(g), the aggregate offering price of shares of Common Stock of the Company issuable upon exercise of outstanding warrants is calculated solely for purposes of calculating the registration fees payable pursuant hereto, as determined in accordance with Rule 457(g), using the exercise price of such warrants. - (3) Previously paid. - 4) Represents shares of Common Stock issued to Resonance Limited and The Tail Wind Fund, Ltd. (the "Institutional Investors"). - (5) Represents shares of Common Stock issuable to the Institutional Investors upon exercise of warrants issued on or about June 16, 1998 to the Institutional Investors pursuant to the Regulation D Common Stock Equity Line Subscription Agreement dated as of June 16,1998, by and between the Company and the Institutional Investors (as amended, supplemented and otherwise modified, the "Equity Line Agreement"). - (6) Represents shares of Common Stock issued to Swartz Investments LLC, a Georgia limited liability company d/b/a Swartz Institutional Finance (the "Placement Agent") pursuant to the Placement Agent Agreement dated as of June 16, 1998 (as amended, supplemented and otherwise modified, the "Placement Agent Agreement").
-(7) Represents shares of Common Stock issuable to the Placement Agent upon - (7) Represents shares of Common Stock issuable to the Placement Agent upon exercise of warrants issued on or about June 16, 1998 to the Placement Agent pursuant to the Placement Agent Agreement.
+- (1) In the event of a stock split, stock dividend or similar transaction involving the Company's Common Stock, in order to prevent dilution, the number of shares registered shall automatically be increased to cover the additional shares in accordance with Rule 416(a) under the Securities Act of 1933, as amended (the "Securities Act"). - number of shares registered shall automatically be increased to cover the additional shares in accordance with Rule 416(a) under the Securities Act of 1933, as amended (the "Securities Act").

+(2) In accordance with Rule 457(c), the aggregate offering price of shares of Common Stock of the Registrant (sometimes referred to herein as the "Company") is estimated solely for purposes of calculating the registration fees payable pursuant hereto, as determined in accordance with Rule 457(c), using the average of the high and low sales price reported by the Nasdaq SmallCap Market for the Common Stock on January 5, 1999, which was \$1.28 per share.
+In accordance with Rule 457(g), the aggregate offering price of shares of Common Stock of the Company issuable upon exercise of outstanding warrants is calculated solely for purposes of calculating the registration fees payable pursuant hereto, as determined in accordance with Rule 457(g), using the exercise price of such warrants. - (3) Of the total amount of registration fees payable, \$1,014 has previously been paid and \$199 is being paid concurrently herewith. - (4) Represents shares of Common Stock issued to Resonance Limited and The Tail Wind Fund, Ltd. (the "Institutional Investors"). - (5) Represents shares of Common Stock issuable to the Institutional Investors upon exercise of outstanding warrants issued to the Institutional Investors pursuant to the Regulation D Common Stock Equity Line Subscription Agreement dated as of June 16,1998, by and between the Company and the Institutional Investors (as amended, supplemented and otherwise modified, the "Equity Line Agreement"). - (6) Represents shares of Common Stock issued to Swartz Investments LLC, a Georgia limited liability company d/b/a Swartz Institutional Finance (the "Placement Agent") pursuant to the Placement Agent Agreement dated as of June 16, 1998 (as amended, supplemented and otherwise modified, the "Placement Agent Agreement"). - (7) Represents shares of Common Stock issuable to the Placement Agent upon exercise of outstanding warrants issued to the Placement Agent pursuant to the Placement Agent Agreement.